charliezye/charlie-vault/Coding Interview Notes/Review Topics/Data Structures/Trees/Binary Search Trees.md

 	- Can safely replace successor with parent's right child as it is always left child of parent
 	- If no succ, assign parent's right child to successor's right child

+#### 4) Other Operations

+##### Construction from Preorder Traversal

+##### Brute Force (Recursive) Method
+###### O(n<sup>2</sup>) time, O(n) space
+- Split traversal akin to binary search based on values with respect to root and recur down left/right subtree

+- Pass into recursive call: traversal array, current index, low and high as index range of recursive step Base Case: Step called on single element (low = high) Recursive Step: Called on left and right subtrees divided by index found i and low/high

+###### Steps
+1. Construct root from first element
+2. Find index of first element greater than group
+	1. Values between first (root) and this index are left subtree
+	2. Values after index are right subtree
+3. Divide traversal at index i from 2 and recur for left and right

+##### Range Method (Recursive)
+###### O(n) time, O(n) space
+- Set a range {min, max} for each node
+- Construct nodes based on where they fall within range
+	- Left subtree range should be between INT_MIN and current node value
+	- Right subtree between current node value and INT_MAX\

+- Pass into recursive call: traversal array, current index, current node value, min, and max, and size Base case: Reached end of traversal array
+Recursive Step: Called on right and left subtree

+###### Steps
+1. Call method passing in INT_MIN, INT_MAX as range values and root values
+	1. This will create the root node
+2. Check
+3. Create new node and increment current index first
+4. Recur on left subtree (set root.left with call) using previous min and setting max as value of the current node
+5. Recur on right subtree (set root.right with call) setting min as value of current node and using previous max
+6. Return root

 ##### +++